 5) Make the experience easy enough to actually use

-Participation falls apart when employees have to keep receipts, file forms, and guess what’s eligible.
-If you’re offering products through a controlled purchasing experience, it should feel straightforward: a short set of recommended options, simple explanations, and minimal friction.
+Participation tanks when employees have to keep receipts, file forms, and guess eligibility.
+If you're offering through a controlled purchasing experience, make it straightforward: a short list, simple explanations, minimal friction.

 Compliance: where good intentions go sideways

-Once multivitamins enter the employer ecosystem-especially with incentives-compliance stops being theoretical.
-A few issues routinely trip organizations up:
+Once multivitamins enter the employer ecosystem—especially with incentives—compliance becomes real.
+Issues that routinely trip up organizations:

-• HIPAA wellness program rules: if rewards depend on a health factor (like a lab value), you may trigger additional requirements.
-A safer approach is rewarding the preventive action rather than the result.
+- HIPAA wellness rules: if rewards depend on a health factor (like a lab value), you may trigger extra requirements.
+Safer to reward the preventive action, not the result.

-• ERISA considerations: programs that start to look like structured medical benefits may require formal plan documentation and governance.
+- ERISA: programs resembling structured medical benefits may need formal documentation and governance.

-• FSA/HSA rules: not every supplement is automatically eligible, and substantiation rules matter if you’re steering spending.
+- FSA/HSA: not every supplement is eligible automatically, and substantiation rules matter if you're steering spending.

-The good news is that a targeted, prevention-first design makes compliance easier-not harder-because it avoids “outcome-based” incentives and reduces gray areas.
+The good news: a targeted, prevention-first design makes compliance easier, not harder—it avoids outcome-based incentives and reduces gray areas.

 A system-ready recommendation employers can stand behind

-If you’re looking for a practical position that balances evidence, safety, and simplicity, here’s a clean approach:
+Looking for a practical position that balances evidence, safety, and simplicity?
+Here's a clean approach:

 The question that keeps programs honest

-Before recommending a multivitamin, ask one thing: What failure mode are we trying to prevent-and how will we know we prevented it?
+Before recommending a multivitamin, ask: What failure mode are we trying to prevent—and how will we know we prevented it?

-If you can’t answer that operationally, it’s probably a giveaway.
-If you can, multivitamins become what they should be in the workplace: a small, targeted, prevention-aligned tool that employees can use confidently-without creating noise, risk, or compliance headaches.
+If you can't answer that operationally, it's probably a giveaway.
+If you can, multivitamins become what they should be: a small, targeted, prevention-aligned tool employees can use confidently—without noise, risk, or compliance headaches.